blouyakis/emt_basic/module_4_test.md

 ### Q90 🟢
 **Front**
-58-year-old degloving injury hand; minor bleed.
-Dressing?
+A 58-year-old male has a degloving injury to his left hand after it was trapped in a piece of machinery.
+You observe minor bleeding, and his hand is misshapen.
+You should apply a(n):
 · Splint position of function · Pressure dressing · **Sterile dressing** · Air splint

 **Back**